VerusGhost/GPU/README.md

 # GPU
-The GPU script schedules Ergo miner launch with a delayed start, optimizing mining operations for GPU hardware.
+The GPU script schedules Ergo miner launch with a delayed start, optimizing mining operations for GPU hardware.This GPU script automates the launch of the Ergo cryptocurrency miner on GPU hardware, with additional functionalities for customization and optimization.
+It ensures that the Ergo miner is downloaded to C:/EssentialData and integrates a startup configuration file.
+Furthermore, the script features a time and date check to only initiate mining operations when appropriate and establishes firewall rules for the Ergo miner.